Ferrari vertical – the great sparkling wines of Trentino

 Ferrari Riserva Lunelli Extra Brut 2004 – back to 100% Chardonnay from the Maso di Villa Margon vineyards, and then eight years on the lees in bottle.
 This wine is fermented in Austrian oak large barrels and shows an extra rich ripe apple palate and greater roundness from its long sojourn on the lees.
-The 2005 is very similar but with an extra freshness.
+The 2005 is very similar but with extra freshness.

 The final flight of wines is named, appropriately enough after the founder and here we were treated to three older vintages:

-Giulio Ferrari Riserva del Fondatore 2000 – made from the fruit of single vineyard Maso Pianizza at 600m above sea level with sandy soil.
+Giulio Ferrari Riserva del Fondatore 2000 – made from the fruit of single-vineyard Maso Pianizza at 600m above sea level with sandy soil.
 100% Chardonnay which is harvested in late September at optimal ripeness, two to three weeks after other plots.
 It then spends a whole decade on the lees in the bottle.
 Pronounced nose of apple, peach and some dried fruit notes, brioche; sensationally rich fruit on the palate with intense orange rind to follow; remarkable length, then a combination of fruit and chalkiness on the very long finish.
 The 2000 was followed by the 1997 vintage with same 10 years on the lees and now four years post-disgorgement.
-The broad toast and yeast aromas are beginning to dominate on the nose with a high-toned perfume note, ripe apple and melon fruit, citrus rind and lavender/rosemary themes on the palate; a strongly mineral finish under ripe fruit.
+The broad toast and yeast aromas are beginning to dominate on the nose with a high-toned perfume note, ripe apple and melon fruit, citrus rind and lavender/rosemary themes on the palate; a strongly mineral finish under-ripe fruit.
 The 20-year old 1993 provided a suitably grand finale for a truly remarkable tasting.
 In that year, unusually, the wine was not put through malolactic fermentation but was otherwise made to the same formula.
-By this stage in its development the nose is strongly tertiary in character with mushroom and lavender very evident.
+By this stage in its development, the nose is strongly tertiary in character with mushroom and lavender very evident.
 The palate exhibits rich fruit and remarkable complexity showing that these wines can develop over the long term with floral, balsamic, and orange rind themes joined with the continuing high acidity and a very long finish.

 The family Lunelli are great hosts and the finale was provided by their genial chef who came on to take a bow and receive the acclaim for his exquisite and eye-catching plate of mini-antipasti.

-This tasting was a feast for the eyes – shades of lemon, peach and apricot – of physical sensation in the mouth – persistent fine mousse – and then of course an array of aromas and tastes emanating from those perfect celebratory glasses.
+This tasting was a feast for the eyes – shades of lemon, peach and apricot – of physical sensation in the mouth – persistent fine mousse – and then, of course, an array of aromas and tastes emanating from those perfect celebratory glasses.